Security: NSCDC deploys personnel to govt schools in Yobe

 The Yobe Command of the Nigeria Security and Civil Defence Corps (NSCDC) said it had deployed its personnel to provide more security in government schools across the state.

-Mr Ayinla Olowo, the state commandant of the corps told the Newsmen on Wednesday in Damaturu that the deployment involved no fewer than 200 personnel.
+Mr Ayinla Olowo, the state commandant of the corps told newsmen on Wednesday in Damaturu that the deployment involved no fewer than 200 personnel.

 “Although the numbers of schools are many, we have maintained regular number of four officers in a school since the order was given by the Minister of Interior.